 Is there a trailer for Game of Thrones season 8 yet?

-You can check out the sneak peek below, which sees a wave of ice from the north take over the dragon of House Targaryen and the Wolf of the Starks clash with a wave of fire from the south (specifically, the lion of the Lannisters).
+You can check out another sneak peek below, which sees a wave of ice from the north take over the dragon of House Targaryen and the Wolf of the Starks clash with a wave of fire from the south (specifically, the lion of the Lannisters).

 A combination of reasons probably, including the most recent series’ later-than-usual airdate, a desire to film in the winter months to properly show off a Westerosi winter and the showrunners’ plan to spend a bit longer working on the final episodes.